-As a result of this benchmarking exercise, and our successful IPO, the CEO and Chief Financial Officer (CFO) received increased base salary awards and share options at levels that are aligned with the 75th percentile of peer group comparator data.
-For our CEO, this resulted in a base salary award of £451,417 effective from 1 October 2017 and a share option award of 1,028,533 options.
-For our CFO, this resulted in a base salary award of \$389,600 effective from 1 October 2017 and a share option award of 122,782 options;
+As a result of a Radford benchmarking study completed in 2017, the CEO and Chief Financial Officer (CFO) received increased base salary awards at levels that are aligned with the 75th percentile of peer group comparator data.
+For our CEO, this resulted in a base salary award of £467,217 effective from 1 January 2018.
+For our CFO, this resulted in a base salary award of \$403,236 effective from 1 January 2018;